sitowebveloce/java-sound-bars/readme.md

 * JavaScript

 ### Instructions
-Simple download the project file and open
+Simple download the project files and open
 > Index.html

 choose a mp3 song and play.